Evert-R/milestone-one/README.md

 - The record label wishes to raise some attention back to the label as the upcoming record (DG003) is about to be released as well as to sell some more records of this release (DG002).

 ### User stories
-- As a user who already bought the record I want to be able to stream or download the music to be able to listen to it everywhere I want.
+- As a user who already bought the record I want to be able to stream or download the music and listen to it everywhere I want.
 I'll also want to see the video of the releaseparty and be notified of any future projects.
 - As a user who missed the record release I would want the same thing as above plus information about where to buy the original record.
 - As a user with no prior knowledge I want all of the above plus links to all the information about the initial project.
 - As a recordstore owner or an artist I would want to be linked back to the record label.
-- As a historian I would want to read all the articles that where included in the release.
+- As a historian I would want to read all the articles that were included in the release.

 ### Mock-ups
 The mock-ups for this project are in the UXD folder wich you will find in the root of this project.